trozware/troznet/content/post/2023/swiftui-data-flow-2023.md

 }
 ```

 In this example, the `counter` property uses `@State`.
 The text view displays it and the `Button` view can change it.
-The button's action changes the counter which causes the view to redraw in order to display the new value, but the value of the `@State` property does not get reset.
+The button's action changes the counter which causes the view to redraw in order to display the new value, but the value of the `@State` property does not get reset to 0 every time.

 > Whenever a view owns the property and that property is mutable, declare it using the `@State` property wrapper.